 We are a global medical device company focused on delivering comprehensive, life-changing solutions that continue to set the standard for enduring patient outcomes in chronic pain treatment.
-We have developed and commercialized our HFXTM spinal cord stimulation (SCS) platform, which includes the Senza® SCS system, an evidence-based neuromodulation system for the treatment of chronic pain, with the Senza® HFX iQTM platform being our latest addition to the Senza family of products.
+We have developed and commercialized our HFXTM spinal cord stimulation (SCS) platform, which includes the Senza® SCS system, an evidence-based neuromodulation system for the treatment of chronic pain, with the Senza® HFX iQTM platform.
+In September 2024, we announced the FDA approval and limited market release of HFX iQTM with HFX AdaptivAITTM, a responsive, personalized pain management platform powering the HFX iQ SCS system as our latest addition to the Senza family of products.
 Our HFX solution is approved to deliver a versatile range of waveforms, including our proprietary, paresthesia-free 10 kHz Therapy.
 Our 10 kHz Therapy was demonstrated in our SENZA randomized controlled trial (RCT) to be superior to traditional SCS therapy, with 10 kHz Therapy being nearly twice as successful in treating back pain and 1.5 times as successful in treating leg pain when compared to traditional SCS therapy.
 In addition to the original approval of our therapy in back and leg pain, we received approval of our 10 kHz Therapy for the management of chronic intractable pain of the lower limbs, including unilateral or bilateral pain, associated with painful diabetic neuropathy (PDN) in July 2021 in the United States.
 We received expanded labeling in non-surgical back pain (NSBP) in January 2022 in the United States.
 Our SENZA-RCT study, along with our SENZA-PDN clinical study, SENZA-NSRBP clinical study and European studies, represents what we believe is the most robust body of clinical evidence for any SCS therapy.
 We believe the superiority of 10 kHz Therapy over traditional SCS therapies will allow us to capitalize on and expand the approximately \$2.3 billion global SCS market by treating patients with debilitating chronic pain, including back and leg pain, NSBP and PDN.